 - (6) Procedures for Preliminary Approval of Preliminary Condominium Plan. - (A).
 Submission.
 Every developer, irrespective of whether the developer has sought informal review, proposing to create a Site Condominium development within the Township shall submit a preliminary condominium plan to the Township Planning Commission for preliminary approval. - (B).
-Contents of Preliminary Condominium Plan. - a.
-All notices required pursuant to Section 71 of Act 59 of the Public Acts of 1978, as amended. - b.
-The name, address, email address, and telephone number of: - 1.
-All persons, firms or corporations with an ownership interest in the land on which the condominium development will be located together with a description of the nature of each entity's interest (for example, fee owner, optionee, or land contract vendee).
+Contents of Preliminary Condominium Plan.

+a.
+All notices required pursuant to Section 71 of Act 59 of the Public Acts of 1978, as amended.

+- The name, address, email address, and telephone number of: 1.
+All persons, firms or corporations with an ownership - All persons, firms or corporations with an ownership interest in the land on which the condominium development will be located together with a description of the nature of each entity's interest (for example, fee owner, optionee, or land contract vendee).